 Can I file my case in small claims court?

-The justice of the peace for Shelby County presides over small claims court actions for Shelby County.
+A Justice of the Peace for Shelby County hears small claims court cases for Shelby County.

 Shelby County Court Locations